immcantation/igphyml/docs/usage/buildtrees.rst

 Alternatively, to estimate ML tree topologies using the HLP19 model, use::

- BuildTrees.py -d example.tab --collapse --igphyml --clean all --optimize tlr
+ BuildTrees.py -d example.tsv --collapse --igphyml --clean all --optimize tlr

 This will be slower than using the GY94 model but does return meaningful HLP19 parameter estimates.
 These results can be visualized in the same manner using Alakazam.